christensenacademy/christensen-academy/modules/beginning-java/textpages/three-types-of-errors.md

 ##Logic Errors
 Sometimes your program runs without runtime errors but doen't do what you wanted it to do.
 This type of error is a logic error and can be the most difficult type of error to spot and fix.
 For example, imagine you designed a video game in which bad guys gained health when you hit them instead of losing it.
 This type of thing is what we refer to as a logic error.

-##Debugging Techniques
-Being able to spot and fix errors is essential for programmers.
-As you gain experience, you will develop some of your own methods for debugging your code.
-For now, I'd like to suggest that a good way of finding runtime and logic errors is to write extra `System.out.println()` statements in your code that print out useful information that might give you clues as to what's wrong with your program.

 Kowabunga,